Search models, users, collections, and posts

 An AMS 9 port hub to replace the stock 4 port.

-I'm adding a second BMCU AMS and wanted a hub with the capacity for both AMS tubes, and an additional external roll, that looked close to OEM.
+I'm adding a second BMCU AMS and wanted a hub with the capacity for both sets of AMS tubes and an additional tube for an external roll.
+I also wanted it to look close to OEM.

 There are two versions: